piyush-98/piyush-98.github.io/_posts/2018-11-26-windows-productivity-max.md

 - **Get bash back.**

+Install the magical Windows Subsytem for Linux on your Windows 10 machine right now!
+Get most of what a Linux distribution can do right on your windows system.

 - **Better Command Line and terminals with Cmder!**

 Yes, everyone loves their terminals, but using the default CMD prompt, Powershell or even the WSL Shell on Windows, is, _unpleasant_.